mschuchard/rapid-vaults/README.md

 ### Non-Comparative Software

 Rapid Vaults is not similar to tools like RbNaCl or Hashicorp's Vault.
 RbNaCl offers advanced encryption techniques by providing bindings to libsodium.
-Rapid Vaults relies upon AES-256-GCM or GPG.
+Rapid Vaults relies upon AES-256-GCM (OpenSSL) or GPG's algorithms (RSA, SHA-512, etc.).
 Hashicorp's Vault is Enterprise level software with many powerful features and conveniences.
 Rapid Vaults is a lightweight and narrowly focused tool.

 ## Usage